-A tethered cord means that the spinal cord cannot move freely in the spinal column.
-When the child bends and moves, the spinal cord is stretched because it is attached to the lower end of the spinal column.
+A tethered cord is when the spinal cord cannot move freely in the spinal column.
+When the child bends and moves, the spinal cord is stretched.
+This stretching may cause:

-They often get worse.
+Symptoms may get worse over time.
 At first, they are slow to appear and are hardly noticed.
-They often last a lifetime.
-A tethered cord can happen at any time during childhood or as an adult.
+Symptoms can happen at any time during childhood or as an adult.

-All tethered cord patients need surgery to prevent further problems related to nerve damage.
-Surgery involves gently releasing the spinal cord from the tissue that it is stuck to.
-By making a cut in the skin, removing some bone from the spine so the spinal cord is exposed.
-Risks include more problems with the bladder and bowels and more weakness in the legs.
+Patients need surgery to prevent further nerve damage.
+Surgery involves gently releasing the spinal cord from the tissue that it is stuck to by making a cut in the skin to remove some of the bone from the spine.

 Aspirin, Excedrin®, Ascriptin®, and Ecotrin®

 You may use acetaminophen (Tylenol®®) if needed.

 No smoking or exposure to cigarette smoke for two weeks before surgery.

 We will call the afternoon before surgery.
 You will be told what time you need to arrive at the hospital and final details about getting ready for surgery.